-Founded in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming as well as to all the state arts agencies.
-The NEA supports exemplary projects throughout the artistic disciplines.
+Founded in 1965, the National Endowment for the Arts (NEA) offers assistance to a wide range of non-profit organizations and individuals that carry out arts programming, as well as to state arts agencies.
+The NEA supports exemplary projects of excellence in the artistic disciplines of artist communities, dance, design, folk and traditional arts, literature, media arts, museums, music, musical theater, opera, presenting, theater, and visual arts, as well as for arts education projects and local arts agencies.
 Grants are awarded for specific projects rather than for general operating or seasonal support.
-Most NEA grants must be matched dollar for dollar with non-federal funds.
-For FY 2009, the NEA received an appropriation of \$167.5 million from the Omnibus Appropriations Act of 2010.
-In addition, the NEA received \$50 million in 2009 under the American Recovery and Reinvestment Act of 2009 (Recovery Act).
-These additional funds do not require matching.
+Most NEA grants are matched dollar for dollar with non-federal funds.
+For FY 2010, the NEA received an appropriation of \$167.5 million from the Omnibus Appropriations Act of 2010.
+As of March 31, 2011, the Federal Government was on a Continuing Resolution for FY 2011 appropriations.
+In addition, the NEA received \$50 million in 2009 under the American Recovery and Reinvestment Act of 2009 (Recovery Act); these additional funds do not require matching.